Humber River (Ontario): History

 The Humber has a long history of human settlement along its banks.
 Native settlement of the area is well documented archaeologically and occurred in three waves.
 The first settlers were the Palaeo-Indians who lived in the area from 10,000 to 7000 BC.
 The second wave, people of the Archaic period, settled the area between 7000 and 1000 BC and began to adopt seasonal migration patterns to take advantage of available plants, fish, and game.
 The third wave of native settlement was the Woodland period, which saw the introduction of the bow and arrow and the growing of crops which allowed for larger, more permanent villages.
 The Woodland period was also characterized by movement of native groups along what is known today as the Toronto Carrying-Place Trail, running from Lake Ontario up the Humber to Lake Simcoe and eventually to the northern Great Lakes.

 It is believed that Étienne Brûlé was the first European to encounter the Humber while travelling the Toronto Carrying-Place Trail.
 Brûlé passed through the watershed in 1615 on a mission from Samuel de Champlain to build alliances with native peoples, but left no written record.
 The Trail became a convenient shortcut to the upper Great Lakes for traders, explorers, and missionaries.
 A major landmark on the northern end of the trail in Lake Simcoe was used to describe the trail as a whole, and eventually the southern end became known simply as "Toronto" to the Europeans.

-During the 1660s this was the site of Teiaiagon, a permanent settlement of the Seneca used for trading with the Europeans.
-Popple's map of 1733 shows a prominent river beside "Tejajagon" which is assumed to be the Humber.
+During the 1660s, this was the site of Teiaiagon, a permanent settlement of the Seneca used for trading with the Europeans.
+Popple's map of 1733 shows a prominent river beside "Tejajagon" issues; it is assumed to be the Humber.

-During late-17th and 18th century, the portage along this river was frequently used by the French traders as a short cut to the upper Great Lakes and the area north of Toronto.
+During the late-17th and 18th century, the portage along this river was frequently used by the French traders as a short cut to the upper Great Lakes and the area north of Toronto.

 In an attempt to secure the trade route from the British, the French established Magasin Royal, a trading post along the Humber River, near Baby Point.
 Completed in 1720, the trading post was abandoned shortly after the British fort in Oswego, New York was completed, as it diverted trade away from Magasin Royal.